-For the study, which was conducted at the University of Georgia, an experimental group weighed themselves everyday for 14 weeks that started before the holiday season in November and ended after all the celebrations typically stop.
+For the study, which was conducted at the University of Georgia, an experimental group weighed themselves every day for 14 weeks beginning before the holiday season in November 2018 and ending after all the celebrations typically stop.
 Participants used university scales that also provided graphical information on weight fluctuations and targets.
-Meanwhile, a control group also took part in the research during the same time frame period, but these participants were not asked to weigh themselves each day.

 By the end of the research period, all of the participants in the self-weighing experimental group had successfully avoided gaining weight over the holidays, with some even managing to shed some pounds.
 Conversely, participants in the control group gained weight.